 The Bottom Line

-800 numbers are an easy and affordable marketing tool for many businesses, even as more and more mobile, VoIP, and landline phone plans are including domestic long distance calls in their monthly rates.
+800 numbers are an easy and affordable marketing tool for many businesses, even as more and more mobile, VoIP phone systems, and landline phone plans are including domestic long distance calls in their monthly rates.
 However, they’re always necessary; for example, a pizza shop with a single location wouldn’t benefit from one.

 If your business extends beyond one metropolitan area, however, then an 800 number can be a smart choice.
 Along with the option of choosing an easy to remember vanity 800 number, an 800 number establishes you as a nationwide company.